Integrable Floquet Time Crystals in One Dimension: Rigidity and Phase Diagram of the Time Crystal

+We complement the analytical phase diagram with a numerical survey of the parameter plane $(g_0,\lambda)$.
+This approach simultaneously provides an independent validation of the analytical predictions and offers a systematic means to identify additional physics that may not be captured by purely analytical considerations.
+Furthermore, numerical evaluations of the matrix elements of suitably chosen observables will elucidate the distinctions between the two phases and will characterize the emergence of off-diagonal long-range order in the DTC phase.

+At each point on the $(g_0,\lambda)$ grid, we numerically optimize subharmonic conditions to identify candidate pairs $(k_0,\omega)$ and evaluate stroboscopic diagnostics such as long-term average fidelity and two-point correlations.
+These calculations, implemented with robust minimization and spectral analysis routines, yield a comprehensive Floquet phase map that can be compared directly with the analytically obtained gapless points.

-We have chosen to optimize this cost function numerically using the trust-region algorithm in the Scientific Python library~\cite{scipy:nmeth:2022}, since it yields exact results for quadratic cost functions.
-Gradients and Hessian are obtained numerically from automatic differentiation (numdifftools~\cite{numdifftools}).
-An exact solution of Eqs.~\ref{eq:spinchain:dtc} yields a zero minimum of the cost function.
-In that case, the dynamical fidelity at $k_{0}$, given by
+For every pair $(g_{0},\lambda)$, we look for $(k_{0},\omega)$ that minimizes the cost function in Eqn.~\eqref{eq:costfunction}.
+Minimization is performed using a trust-region method from the SciPy library~\cite{scipy:nmeth:2022}, with numerical derivatives supplied by numdifftools~\cite{numdifftools}.
+An exact solution of Eqs.~\eqref{eq:spinchain:dtc} corresponds to a zero minimum of the cost, in which case the sector fidelity

-reaches unity at integer multiples of $2T$.
-If no exact solution exists, the trust-region minimization returns a nonzero minimum and the fidelity evaluated at $t=2nT$ falls below unity, indicating melting of the time-crystalline order.
-Accordingly, an ideal DTC exhibits unit long-time-averaged fidelity at $k_{0}$ when observed stroboscopically at even multiples of $T$.
-This makes $\overline{F}_{k_{0}}(2nT)$ (the overline indicates the arithmetic mean over an arbitrarily large number of $2T-$ multiples) a natural diagnostic for the DTC phase.
-Therefore, we numerically compute the long-time average of fidelity in the optimal $k_{0}$ across the $g_{0}$--$\lambda$ plane using QuTiP~\cite{qutip5}.
+reaches unity.
+When no exact root exists, the minimizer returns a nonzero value and the stroboscopic fidelity at $2nT$ falls below unity, signaling melting of the time-crystalline order.
+Consequently, the long-time average $\overline{F}_{k_{0}}(2nT)$ (arithmetic mean over many even periods) is used as a primary diagnostic for the DTC phase; equivalently, $1-\overline{F}_{k_{0}}(2nT)$ can be interpreted as the defect density in the $k_0$ sector~\cite{roy:2013}.
+All fidelity and dynamical observables reported here are computed using QuTiP~\cite{qutip5}.